pmcdi/IterSeg/README.md

 **IterSeg** is an iterative learning framework for medical image segmentation, inspired by the approach used in *TotalSegmentator* [(Wasserthal et al., 2023)](https://doi.org/10.1148/ryai.230024).
 This framework facilitates semi-automated segmentation by leveraging an initial set of manually labeled cases to train a preliminary model, which is then refined iteratively.

-By integrating `med-imgtools` for preprocessing and `nnUNet` for segmentation, **IterSeg** streamlines the annotation workflow, reducing manual effort while improving segmentation accuracy.
+By integrating `med-imagetools` for preprocessing and `nnUNet` for segmentation, **IterSeg** streamlines the annotation workflow, reducing manual effort while improving segmentation accuracy.

 ## Install